seanmpuckett/sai/docs/Keywords.md

 	.. '''
 	  Now you can type as much text as you want, remembering that leading and trailing whitespace
-	  will be stripped.
+	  will be stripped, though newlines will be preserved.
 	  So it's perfect for markup.

 	  The string goes on as long as the indenting does.

 	  And you can include ${'compo'+'sitions'} as well.

+That’s three single quotes in a row, then an indented block.

 Declare a multi-line string ideal for embedding longer passages of markup.

 ### \# (hashtag) _literal_ / _comprehension_

-As a literal:
+Declares or searches for a _hashtag_.

+#### \#hashtag literal

 	.. traits #[tagname]
 	.. fields #[tagname]

-As a comprehension:
+When defining fields or traits, using a hash in front of a trait _name_ will automatically assign a value of **true** to that trait.

+The following two definitions are identical:

+	set row1 to: name 'John', age 19, #cat, #dog set row2 to: name 'John', age 19, cat true, dog true

+#### \#hashtag comprehension

-	.. [collection] #[tagname]
+	.. [collection] #[tagname] // require field to be truthy

-\<\>
+	.. [collection] !#[tagname] // require field to be falsy

+When used as a comprehension, the hashtag creates a simple filter that returns only records that have a _truthy_ value for the named field.

+The following two comprehensions are identical:

+	set results1 to friends #cat
+	set results2 to friends has .cat

+A negated hashtag createsa  filter that returns only records that have a _falsy_ value for the named field.
+Not having that field at all is also a match.

+These comprehensions are identical:

+	set results1 to friends !#dog
+	set results2 to friends has not .dog

+Hashtag comprehensions can be chained inline, and the filtering is done efficiently.

+	set results3 to friends #cat !#dog

 ### $ (parameter) _scoping prefix_

 	.. $
 	.. $[attribute]

+When alone, **$** returns the first parameter a function was called with.

+	set ShowParameter to task
+	  debug $
+	ShowParameter 'Bianca'

+	> Bianca

-When by itself, the first parameter a function was called with.
-With an attribute, that attribute of the first parameter in a function.
+When followed immediately by an attribute name, that attribute of the first parameter in a function.
+(It is not necessary to include the dot.)

-\<\>
+	set ShowAttribute to task
+	  debug $name
+	ShowAttribute friends[0]

+	> Sara

+Even if you use **as** to name your parameters, **$** continues to refer to the first parameter.

+	set ShowParameters to task as p1, p2 debug $
+	  debug p1
+	  debug p2
+	ShowParameters 'First', 'Second'

+	> First
+	> First
+	> Second

 ### $$ (arguments) _mvar_